 The Compensation Committee reviews and approves goals and objectives relevant to the compensation of the Company's Chief Executive Officer, evaluates the CEO's performance in respect of those goals and objectives and determines, either as a committee or together with the Board of Directors, the CEO's total compensation level based on such evaluation.
-The Compensation Committee also reviews and approves compensation and incentive arrangements (including performance-based arrangements and bonus awards under the Executive Bonus Plan) for the Company's other Named Executive Officers (as well as such other employees of the Compensation Committee also reviews and approves the grant of Awards pursuant to the Stock Plan and administers such plan.
+The Compensation Committee also reviews and approves compensation and incentive arrangements (including performance-based arrangements and bonus awards under the Executive Bonus Plan) for the Company's other Named Executive Officers (as well as such other employees of the Company as the Compensation Committee may determine from time to time to be necessary or desirable).
+The Compensation Committee also reviews and approves the grant of Awards pursuant to the Stock Plan and administers such plan.